5 Essential Questions to Ask Your Window Supplier

 Buying windows is a significant investment that will affect your home’s comfort, energy efficiency, and security for decades.
-Too often, homeowners focus solely on the price tag, only to regret it later when the windows start to warp, draft, or fail.
-To avoid being just another statistic, you need to go beyond the sales pitch and ask the hard questions.
+Too often, homeowners focus solely on the price tag, only to regret it later when the windows start to warp, draft, or fail within just a few seasons.
+In a climate like Plovdiv’s—where scorching summers can stress PVC profiles and humid winters test the limits of insulation—choosing the right components is non-negotiable.

+To avoid being just another statistic, you need to go beyond the glossy sales pitch and ask the hard technical questions.
+An informed buyer is one who gets the best ROI.
 Here are the 5 critical questions that will help you distinguish a quality product from a cheap imitation and set you apart from the average, uninformed buyer.

 1. “What is the wall thickness of the profile?”